MafaldaSFerreira/physalia_adaptation_course-2024/04_day4/01_haploblocks/Tutorial_Day4_haploblocks.md

 option2 <- argv[2]
 ```

-## Step 2.
-Explore the putative haploblock
+## 2. Explore the putative haploblock

 ### Genotype the individuals for the haploblocks
 Thanks to our local PCA exploration on day 2, we know that there are non-recombining haploblocks, which may be an inversion on chromosome 4.